atwine/100_Days_OF_ML_Coding/log.md

 ## Day 42 Fri 3s1t Aug

 Today I want to continue my class after runnin a cnn that will recognize flowers

+## Day 43 Sat 8 Sept
+Watched Online kaggle competition by siraj really engaging Learnt on how to get the kaggle data into google colab Read book on deep learning, just doing the beginning parts as of now.

+## Day 44 Thur 13 Sept
+Begun on Siraj move 37 course.
+Did some basics of reinforcement learning, Markov Decision Process.
+Quite interesting.